Tax Treaties and How They Affect You the Individual – Common OECD Model Convention Treaty Articles in Plain English

 Click here for PDF version.

 The goal of this article is to provide a comprehensive checklist of information for the individual to consider prior to filing a tax return.
-This article is not designed to teach you the technical competence required to perform self compliance; however it will certainly arm you with the knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.
+This article is not designed to teach you the technical competence required to perform self compliance; however it will certainly arm you with the technical knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.

 Income Tax Treaties: